Geometry of Gaussian free field sign clusters and random interlacements: Basic setup and first properties

 In order to derive an alternative representation of the critical parameters $u_*$ and $h_*$, we recall that the FKG inequality was proved in Theorem 3.1 of \cite{MR2525105} for random interlacements, and that it also holds for the Gaussian free field on $G.$ Indeed, it is shown in \cite{MR665603} for any centered Gaussian field with non-negative covariance function on a finite space, and by conditioning on a finite set and using a martingale convergence theorem this result can be extended to an infinite space, see for instance the proof of Theorem 2.8 in \cite{MR1707339}.
 As a consequence, for any $x\in{G},$ we have that

 and similarly for $h_*$.

 The proofs of Theorems \ref{T:mainresultGFF} and \ref{T:mainresultRI} involve a continuous version of the graph $G$, its cable system $\tilde{G},$ and of the various processes associated to it.
 We attach to each edge $e=\{x,y\}$ of $G$ a segment $I_e$ of length $\rho_{x,y}=1/(2\lambda_{x,y}),$ and $\tilde{G}$ is obtained by glueing these intervals to $G$ through their respective endpoints.
 In other words, $\tilde{G}$ is the metric graph where every edge $e$ has been replaced by an interval of length $\rho_e$.
 We regard $G$ as a subset of $\tilde{G},$ and the elements of $G$ will still be called vertices.
-One can define on $\tilde{G}$ a continuous diffusion $\tilde{X},$ via probabilities $\tilde{P}_z,$ $z\in{\tilde{G}},$ such that for all $x\in{G},$ the projection on $G$ of the trajectory of $\tilde{X}$ under $\tilde{P}_x$ has the same law as the discrete random walk $Z$ on the weighted graph $G$ under $ P_x.$ This diffusion can be defined from its Dirichlet form or directly constructed from the random walk $Z$ by adding independent Brownian excursions on the edges beginning at a vertex.
-We refer to Section 2 of \cite{MR3502602} or Section 2 of \cite{MR3152724} for a precise definition and construction of the cable system $\tilde{G}$ and the diffusion $\tilde{X};$ see also Section 2 of \cite{DrePreRod} for a detailed description in the case $G=\Z^d.$ For all $x,y\in{\tilde{G}}$ we denote by $\tilde{g}(x,y),$ $x,y\in{\tilde{G}},$ the Green function associated to $\tilde{X},$ i.e., the density relative to the Lebesgue measure on $\tilde{G}$ of the $0$-potential of $\tilde{X},$ which agrees with $g$ on $G,$ as well as $\tilde{g}_U$ for $U\subset \tilde{G}$ the Green function associated to the process $\tilde{X}$ killed on exiting $U.$
+One can define on $\tilde{G}$ a continuous diffusion $\tilde{X},$ via probabilities $\tilde{P}_z,$ $z\in{\tilde{G}},$ such that for all $x\in{G},$ the projection on $G$ of the trajectory of $\tilde{X}$ under $\tilde{P}_x$ has the same law as the discrete random walk $Z$ on the weighted graph $G$ under $ P_x,$ and we will often identify $Z$ with this projection.
+This diffusion can be defined from its Dirichlet form or directly constructed from the random walk $Z$ by adding independent Brownian excursions on the edges beginning at a vertex.
+We refer to Section 2 of \cite{MR3502602} or Section 2 of \cite{MR3152724} for a precise definition and construction of the cable system $\tilde{G}$ and the diffusion $\tilde{X};$ see also Section 2 of \cite{DrePreRod} for a detailed description in the case $G=\Z^d.$ For all $x,y\in{\tilde{G}}$ we denote by $\tilde{g}(x,y),$ $x,y\in{\tilde{G}},$ the Green function associated to $\tilde{X},$ i.e., the density relative to the Lebesgue measure on $\tilde{G}$ of the $0$-potential of $\tilde{X},$ which agrees with $g$ on $G,$ as well as $\tilde{g}_U$ for an open set $U\subset \tilde{G}$, the Green function associated to the process $\tilde{X}$ killed on exiting $U.$ We also denote by $H_A$ and $T_A$ the first hitting and exit time of a set $A\subset\tilde{{G}}$ for $X$, which exactly correspond to the notions introduced above \eqref{Greenstopped} when $A\subset G$.